rekhaeshwar/python-prometheus/README.md

 - [Screenshot of Grafana](#screenshot-of-metrics-on-grafana)
 <!-- TOC END -->

-This project runs an application which queries status of specified urls and is written in Python.
+This project is an application which queries status of specified urls..

 ## Requirements